Savannah Domestic Violence Defense Attorney

-Reliable and Aggressive Advocacy to Defend You Against Your Charges
+Reliable & Aggressive Advocacy to Defend You Against Your Charges

-Schedule a free consultation online to get started on your defense with The Ozer Law Firm, LLC.
+Schedule a free consultation online or by calling (912) 325-3591 to get started on your defense with The Ozer Law Firm, LLC.

 What Is Considered a Crime of Domestic Violence?